skaes/logjam-tools/README.md

 ## logjam-device

 A daemon which offers a ZeroMQ PULL socket endpoint for applications to connect to and a ZeroMQ SUB socket for forwarding.
-It optionally subscribes to a RabbitMQ server to collect application messages from there and republishes them on the PUB socket.
 It can compress the log stream on the fly to reduce network traffic, although compressing it at the producer is preferable.
 You can run as many of those devices as needed to scale the logging infrastructure.

 ## logjam-importer